Nusmailov/BFDjango/Flowers/README.md

 # Flowers
-Our project about selling flowers.
-Why did we choose the online shop for  flowers?
+Project about selling flowers.
+Why did I choose the online shop for  flowers?
-Because I love flowers, especially white roses.. haha it's just a joking.
-Okay, the brief description: there is amount of shops in our application, and customer can search appropriate flower by shops, flowers and city.
-And save that flower in an order.
-Then order sums up the cost of flowers that he/she bought.
-That's how our project works!
-Thank you for your attention :)
+Okay, the brief description:Flower Shop project is online shop.
+The main difference of this project, you can select date of delivery, and add postcard to top of Flower.
+You can select prepared design and text, just by writing girlfriend’s name or realize of design and text of postcard.
+And add some sweets.
+Website of backend realized in Django, Python language and  frontend with JavaScript, HTML, CSS.